2/6/2025

 Omar Nocta

 Thank you.
-Hi, Zwein.
+Hi, Svein.
 Good afternoon.
-I just had a follow-up on Froda's first question.
-You know, you're talking about the VLC rates basically jumping here over the past maybe four or five weeks to 55 to 60k range as you outlined.
+Just had a follow-up on Frodo's first question.
+You know, you're talking about the VLCC rates basically jumping here over the past maybe four or five weeks to 55 to 60K range, as you outlined.
 You mentioned that a big reason for that has been sentiment and then also just the fact that there's more cargo.
 What about in terms of just the actual sanctions themselves?
-Part of it obviously is sentiment, but have we seen an effect of that yet on rates?
-Have we seen shifts removed from service and that's partially why rates are rising or is that not even yet taking place?
+Part of it obviously sentiment, but have we seen an effect of that yet on rates?
+Are we seeing shifts removed from service and that's partially why rates are rising or is that not even yet taking place?

 speaker

-I think you're right in saying that the primary driver at this early phase has been sentiment, but we are seeing as I alluded to here some change in behavior in China in how they procure oil, i.e. that means from whom or from which countries.
+I think you're right in saying that the primary driver at this early phase has been sentiment.
+But we are seeing, as I alluded to here, some change in behavior in China in how they procure oil, i.e. that means from whom or from which countries.
 And that also will relate to how it's going to be transported.
-So there were sanctions that you have seen for the Shandong sort of refinery complexes, which meant that ports could not take in ships that were sanctioned.
+So there were sanctions that you might have seen for the Shandong sort of refinery complexes. which meant that ports could not take in ships that were sanctioned.
 So that is a real thing.
 Secondly, we understand that there are some tax issues with several of these refiners.
 That means that they will either face bankruptcy or transfer ownership to maybe state-owned entities.
 And this is already changing or driving the way oil is being procured.
-So that's why I'm saying I think there is also increased oil demand now and this is at the early innings I think for what's at play here going forward.
+So that's why I'm saying I think there is There is also increased oil demand now, and this is in the early innings, I think, of what's at play here going forward.

 speaker